Lezzer/liam-reilly.info/public/blog/posts/03-cqrs-and-the-api.md

 ### Wrapping Up

-In this post you've learned the basics of `CQRS` and how I've chosen to use it to store and to delete objects in S3.
+In this post you've learned the basics of `CQRS`.
+Or at least the `Command` side of `CQRS` and how I've chosen to use it to store and to delete objects in S3.
 In the next post which should be up shortly.
-I will introduce more commands which will store meta documents in DynamoDB.
+I will introduce more commands which will store meta documents in DynamoDB, and also show you how I implemented some `Query` objects that aid these commands and allow a user to find things they are entitled to see.